 Do you have braces?
 Then you know the struggle of looking for the best toothbrush for braces!
-It's very different from using any regular toothbrush.
-Having braces will require you to invest in a toothbrush that requires softer material and efficient cleaning under the pins and wires.
+A good toothbrush for braces is much different than any regular toothbrush.
+Having braces will require you to invest in a toothbrush that is made of softer material and efficient when cleaning under the pins and wires.

 But how will you know what the best toothbrush is for you?
-Read on as I show you the ultimate purchasing guide you need.
+Read on as I show you the ultimate purchasing guide about toothbrushes for braces.

 Using a Toothbrush for Braces

 What are braces anyway?
-These are a tool to help fix your teeth from any form of misalignment.
-But they aren't for everyone, though.
-Dentists would prescribe braces for their patients if they have crooked, crowned or misplaced teeth.
-The prescription will help make cleaning easier and to help prevent tooth decay.
+Braces are a tool used to help fix any form of teeth misalignment.
+Braces aren't for everyone, though.
+Dentists usually prescribe braces for their patients if they have crooked, crowned or misplaced teeth.
+The prescription will eventually help make cleaning easier and help prevent tooth decay.

-Braces are a tool to help fix your teeth from any form of misalignment
+Braces are a tool used to help fix any form of teeth misalignment

-Braces are a bit expensive and you will need to have it for at least a year, or until your teeth align.
-Though it may take time, they are a sound investment and will have you save a lot, as compared to paying and having a lot of dental problems in the long run.
+Braces are a bit expensive and you will need to them for at least a year, or until your teeth are properly aligned.
+Though it may take time, they are a sound investment and will save a lot of trouble down the line, as compared to paying for a lot of dental problems in the long run.

-Caring for your teeth with braces is different as compared to maintaining a set of teeth without it.
-But the important (and essential) product you need would be your toothbrush.
-That’s why I recommend the best toothbrush for braces with softer bristles that will still clean your mouth properly.
-We'll get to that in the next sections.
+Caring for your teeth with braces is different when compared to maintaining a set of teeth without braces.
+The most important product you need is a great toothbrush that works well with braces.
+That’s why I recommend the best toothbrush for braces.
+It has very soft bristles that will still clean your mouth properly.
+We'll get to that in the following sections.

 Benefits of Using the Best Toothbrush for Braces

 There are many types of toothbrushes available out there, but why should you get a softer toothbrush more suitable for braces?
-Here are the following benefits using toothbrushes recommended for braces can offer:
+Here are some of the benefits using toothbrushes recommended for braces can offer:

-The number one benefit all quality toothbrushes have to offer is that they can brush away all dirt and bits of food away from your teeth.
-It will leave your teeth clean and healthy!
+The number one benefit all quality toothbrushes have to offer is that they can brush away all dirt and bits of food from your teeth.
+This will leave your teeth clean and healthy!

-With softer bristles, you have more control over your teeth and braces without the pain.
-Using a toothbrush for braces will prevent bleeding of the gums or wrongly hitting the wires and pins that can damage your braces.
+With softer bristles, you have more control and less discomfort, so you are able to brush your teeth and braces without the pain.
+Using a toothbrush for braces will prevent bleeding of the gums or harsly hitting the wires and pins, which can damage your braces.

 While manual toothbrushes give you more control and without the noise, there are electric toothbrushes for braces that have many new features.
-You can find a timer and cleaning modes for efficiency, making it easier and less of a hassle to brush your teeth.
+You can some that include a timer and cleaning modes for efficiency, making it easier and less of a hassle to brush your teeth.

-Since you're using a toothbrush recommended for braces, you won't need to worry about having to go to the dentist to have your braces or teeth checked after wrongly brushing it with harder bristles.
-It saves you the time and money in the long run.
+Since you're using a toothbrush recommended for braces, you won't need to worry about having to go to the dentist to have your braces or teeth checked after damaging your braces by brushing with hard excessively bristles.
+It saves you the time and money in the long run, not to mention pain.

 Tips on How to Care For Your Teeth With Braces

-When you have the adequate toothbrush suitable for your teeth with braces, the next part is practicing how to clean it without feeling any pain.
+When you have found a toothbrush suitable for your teeth with braces, the next step is practicing how to brush without feeling any pain.

 Here Are Some Tips You Can Follow

 - Brush your teeth every time after meals.
-If you are unable to brush your teeth after eating, then make sure to rinse your mouth well to remove some of the bits that may get stuck in your teeth.
-As much as possible, bring a travel toothbrush and floss.
+If you are unable to brush your teeth after eating, then make sure to rinse your mouth well to remove most of the bits that may get stuck in your teeth.
+As often as possible, bring a travel toothbrush and floss.

-- You must brush at least twice a day, after waking up and before bed.
-The whole procedure should take at least two minutes, or half a minute each quadrant of your mouth.
+- You must brush at least twice a day, once after waking up and before sleeping.
+The whole procedure should take at least two minutes, or half a minute for each quadrant of your mouth.

-- When I mention brushing four quadrants, be sure to section your mouth into four sections to make sure you covered everything.
-Grip the toothbrush at a 45-degree angle, only putting a bit of pressure to avoid injuries along the gum line.
+- When I mention brushing four quadrants, be sure to divide your mouth into four sections to make sure you brushed all your teeth adequately.
+Grip the toothbrush at a 45-degree angle, using only light pressure to avoid injuries along the gum line.

-- Brush both outer and inner teeth, stroking it shortly and repeat.
-Again, make sure to look out for the wires and check between your braces in case your find plaque.
+- Brush both outer and inner teeth, repeated using short strokes.
+Again, make sure to look out for the wires and be sure to check between your braces to eliminate plaque.
 Expect a little bleeding, since your braces inflame the gums.

-- Replace your toothbrush every three months, or when you see a bit of wear on it since the bristles wear down due to the wires on your braces.
+- Replace your toothbrush at least every three months, or whenever you noticea bit of wear on it since the bristles wear down quickly due to the wires on your braces.

-- Always remember to check with your dentist at least once every six months.
+- Always remember to check in with your dentist at least once every six months.